OfficeDev/open-xml-docs/docs/word/how-to-extract-styles-from-a-word-processing-document.md

 ## ExtractStylesPart Method

-You can use the **ExtractStylesPart** sample method to retrieve an **XDocument** instance that contains the styles or stylesWithEffects part for a Microsoft Word 2010 or Microsoft Word 2013 document.
-Be aware that in a document created in Word 2010, there will only be a single styles part; Word 2013 adds a second stylesWithEffects part.
-To provide for "round-tripping" a document from Word 2013 to Word 2010 and back, Word 2013 maintains both the original styles part and the new styles part.
-(The Office Open XML File Formats specification requires that Microsoft Word ignore any parts that it does not recognize; Word 2010 does not notice the stylesWithEffects part that Word 2013 adds to the document.)
+You can use the **ExtractStylesPart** sample method to retrieve an **XDocument** instance that contains the styles or stylesWithEffects part for a Microsoft Word document.
+Be aware that in a document created in Word 2010, there will only be a single styles part; Word 2013+ adds a second stylesWithEffects part.
+To provide for "round-tripping" a document from Word 2013+ to Word 2010 and back, Word 2013+ maintains both the original styles part and the new styles part.
+(The Office Open XML File Formats specification requires that Microsoft Word ignore any parts that it does not recognize; Word 2010 does not notice the stylesWithEffects part that Word 2013+ adds to the document.)
 You (and your application) must interpret the results of retrieving the styles or stylesWithEffects part.